 Ozark Bathhouse – the picturesque Ozark Bathhouse is home to a new Ozark Bathhouse Cultural Center, which hosts events that reflect the history and many cultures of the area.

 Quapaw Bathhouse – this bathhouse has been renovated into a modern-day spa with services like massages, facials, etc.

 Walk around the corner of the Lamar Bathhouse to fill up on free hot springs water!
 The locals showed me how to fill up!

 509 Central Ave, Hot Springs, AR

 SOAK IN A HOT SPRINGS BATHHOUSE

 You can’t come to Hot Springs without soaking in a bathhouse.
 I wish we had an extra day in Hot Springs so we could soak in both Quapaw and Buckstaff Bathhouse, but we only had time to soak in Quapaw.
-The thermal pools at Quapaw are filled with Hot Springs water that has been carbon-14 dated at 4,000-years-old and is high in silica, calcium, magnesium, free carbon dioxide, bicarbonate, and sulfate.
+The thermal pools at Quapaw are filled with natural Hot Springs water that has been carbon-14 dated at 4,000-years-old and is high in silica, calcium, magnesium, free carbon dioxide, bicarbonate, and sulfate.

 Soaking in the thermal waters at Quapaw Baths & Spa costs $20 and you can stay all day if you want.
 There is no admittance after 5pm and the pools close at 6pm.

 SEE THE VIEW FROM HOT SPRINGS MOUNTAIN TOWER

 For a panoramic view of the Ouachita Mountains, go to the Hot Springs Mountain Tower.
 The 216-ft observatory tower was built in 1982 and opened in 1983.